Follow

 Once you follow these steps, the account is unlocked.
 You will be able to log in with your correct password again immediately.

-How to unlock an account using the Local Users and Groups manager
+How to unlock a local account using the Local Users and Groups manager

 Note: This tool is only available on Pro, Enterprise, and Education versions of Windows.